margaretmf/margaretmf.github.io/index.md

 I love little children, organizing things, and expressing good cheer in the Post Office and the Fed Ex Building.

+Also, I love world cultures, includng African, Arab, Chinese, Spanish, and Native cultures.

 I believe that the stories that families share about ancestors are the most spiritual elements of who people are.
 I believe that details matter.
 I believe in respecting the secrets that people share with us.
 The way people capture stories matters.

+**I have done some of these things myself, but I have summarized what I appreciate and don't appreciate about supervisors.**

+**How Do I Improve Myself?**
+* Daily, I work to express gratitude for people and appreciate the latent talents I see in people.
+* Daily, I work to listen to the feedback I receive from people.
+* Daily, I work to know how I can better work with people.
+* Daily, I work to know how I can respect the boundaries of others.
+* Daily, I work to forgive people who have hurt me.
+* Daily, I work to move outside of my comfort zone in some way.
+* Daily, I work to commit to people who I already know.
+* Daily, I work to appreciate and expand upon the work already done in the past.
+* Daily, I work to give credit to people where credit is already due.
+* Daily, I work to let go of the past.
+* Daily, I work to love someone who I haven't fully loved better.
+* Daily, I work to give up any vain or personal ambition.
+* Daily, I work to listen to the needs of others.
+* Daily, I work to appreciate how Christian Science inspires my work, all Christian faiths, other religions, and the work done in the medical world.
+* Daily, I work to appreciate my family.

 ## Work Environment ##
 In previous work, I have worked with various types of supervisors.